-The Board of Directors has fixed the close of business on September 27, 2000 as the record date (the "Record Date") for the determination of the shareholders of record entitled to receive notice of, and to vote at, the Annual Meeting or any adjournment thereof.
-As of the Record Date, the Company had issued 2,786,095 shares of common stock, \$1.00 par value per share ("Common Stock"), of which 2,678,579 shares were outstanding and 107,516 shares were held as treasury stock.
-The Common Stock is the Company's only class of voting securities outstanding and entitled to vote at the Annual Meeting.
+The Board of Directors has fixed the close of business on September 25, 2002 as the record date (the "Record Date") for the determination of the shareholders of record entitled to receive notice of, and to vote at, the Annual Meeting or any adjournment thereof.
+As of the Record Date, the Company had issued 2,786,095 shares of common stock, \$1.00 par value per share ("Common Stock"), of which 2,649,212 shares were outstanding and 136,883 shares were held as treasury stock.
+The Common Stock is the only class of voting securities outstanding entitled to vote at the Annual Meeting.
 Each share of Common Stock outstanding on the Record Date entitles the record holder to cast one vote with respect to each matter to be voted upon at the Annual Meeting.
 The presence of a majority of the Company's outstanding Common Stock as of the Record Date, in person or represented by proxy, will constitute a quorum at the Annual Meeting.

-With respect to the election of directors, directors are elected by a plurality of the votes cast at a meeting in which a quorum is present.
+Directors are elected by a plurality of the votes cast at a meeting in which a quorum is present.
 In connection with the election of directors, votes may be cast in favor of or withheld from each nominee.
 Votes withheld from director nominees will be counted in determining whether a quorum has been reached.
-However, since directors are elected by a plurality, a vote against a director nominee and votes withheld from a nominee or nominees generally will not affect the outcome of the election and will be excluded entirely from the vote.
+However, since directors are elected by a plurality, a vote against a director nominee and votes withheld from a nominee or nominees generally will not affect the outcome of the election.